gwoodworth/microgrid-optimization/README.md

     - should be turned into a function soon...
     - requires user to set parameters by hand to load data correctly
     - see below for problem statement
+### presentation.pdf
+  - slides from a presentation of th project
+### project.pdf
+  - detailed project writeup for the Optimization class
 ## Problem
 ### Objective Function
 Let $K$ be the number of diesel generators and $L$ be the number of time steps we are optimizing over.
 The fuel consumption of each generator, $L/kWh$, is determined by a generic, linear fuel curve, $g_k(x_i)$ where $i=l+L(k-1)$ and $x_i$ is the setpoint of generator $k$ at timestep $l$.
 The objective function is the sum of fuel use by all generators $K$ over all time steps $L$.
 Then the objective is $$\text{minimize }\;f(x)=\sum_{l=1}^L\sum_{k=1}^Kg_k(x_{l+L(k-1)})=\sum_{l=1}^L\sum_{k=1}^Kg_k(x_i).$$ Note: The slopes and $y$-intercepts of the fuel curves are nonlinear functions of the rated maximum capacity of a generator.
 Specifically, given generator $k$ with maximum rated capacity $M_k$ in kW, $$g_k(x)=0.4234(M_k)^{-0.1012}x+0.0940\cdot (M_k)^{-0.2735}.$$